ERhoneydhiman/Weather-App/weather-app/README.md

 ## Overview

-The Weather App is a web application that allows users to check the current weather conditions of any location worldwide.
+The HD's weather info is a web application that allows users to check the current weather conditions of any location worldwide.
 With intuitive search functionality and detailed weather information, users can stay informed about the weather conditions wherever they are.

 ## Website Link
 - [HD's weather info](https://weather-app-sooty-two-33.vercel.app/)